ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - EXT_OID_TITLE
      - External
      - Title or label for the intended audience of the external OpenID 2.0 service
+   * - EXT_OIDC_TITLE
+     - External
+     - Title or label for the intended audience of the external OpenID Connect service
    * - PEERS_PERMIT
      - "distinguished_name:.*"
      - A regex-filter to define which users can act as Peers in external user approval.
 Applied to user database entries.